Wyze Error Code 90

 Per Wyze’s support site, error code 90 is an internet connectivity issue that requires you to power cycle your cam.

-To power cycle your Wyze cam:
+How to power cycle your Wyze camera?

 Check your internet connection